 Blocking your spouse from a particular social media account may not sufficiently prevent them from eventually viewing or obtaining your posts, thus what you share during the divorce process may wind up as part of the other party’s case.
 The best idea would be to avoid posting during the term of your divorce.

 Divorce is never easy – even if you were the one who initiated the process.
 Sometimes, the first impulse when facing divorce is to hide.
-However, your best avenue through a divorce is to seek sound advice from someone with experience, who will care for your best interests.
+However, your best avenue through a divorce is to seek sound advice from someone with experience, who you trust, and will care for your best interests.